GENERAL ASSESSMENT OF PATIENTS WITH DIARRHEA

 In diarrheal states, normal intestinal physiology is disrupted.
 At a cellular level, intestinal absorption occurs through the villi, and secretion occurs through the crypts.
 Fluids are absorbed by two mechanisms: passively with the transport of sodium and actively with the absorption of glucose.
 Selected enterotoxins block the passive sodium resorption and specifically stimulate sodium excretion, resulting in a net loss of fluid.
 The glucose-dependent mechanism of water absorption, however, is unaffected by these toxins and can be exploited by including glucose in the rehydration treatments.
 The composition of oral rehydration therapies recommended by the World Health Organization is based largely on this physiology.
 In addition, diarrheal states, enterotoxins, inflammation, or ischemia disrupt the structure of the intestinal villi preferentially with less involvement in the crypts.
 As a result, diarrhea occurs because of diminished intestinal villi absorption and unopposed crypt secretion (the crypts are more resilient after injury).3

 Another mechanism by which disease processes cause diarrhea is by the delivery of an osmotic load to the intestine.
-For example, administration of a laxative results in the collection of an osmotically active, nondigestible agent within the intestinal lumen. ...
+For example, administration of a laxative results in the collection of an osmotically active, nondigestible agent within ...